ooddle

 Expectful

 Expectful focuses on meditation and sleep for pregnancy and postpartum.
 The library is warm, well-produced, and trimester-aware.
+The narration is calming and the content addresses real pregnancy worries instead of generic mindfulness scripts.
 Best for women who want a meditation-first companion.
+Many users continue using it well into postpartum.

 Glow Nurture